polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/codec.md

 ## SCALE for Substrate

 Substrate uses the [`parity-scale-codec`](https://github.com/paritytech/parity-scale-codec), a Rust implementation of the SCALE Codec.
-This library and the SCALE codec is advantageous for Substrate and blockchain systems because:
+This library and the SCALE codec are advantageous for Substrate and blockchain systems because:

 * It does not use Rust STD, and thus can compile to Wasm.
 * It is built to have great support in Rust for deriving codec logic for new types: just add `#[derive(Encode, Decode)]`.